Gold mining in Ghana

 A large, sharp, equant, translucent, yellow, spinel-twinned or macle twinned Diamond (Super macle twinned Diamond)from Akwatia Diamond Mine and Birim Diamond Field at Akwatia in the Eastern Region; and a couple of inclusions add character to this thick, lustrous crystal.

-Gold mining in Ghana has a long history, dating back to the 10th century when the region was part of the ancient Ghana Empire.
-Commercial gold mining began in the early 19th century, with Europeans establishing several mines during the colonial period.
+Commercial gold mining began in what is today Ghana in the early 19th century, with Europeans later establishing several mines during the colonial period.
 The first documented large-scale mining operation in Ghana was at Obuasi, where gold was discovered in 1897.
 By 1900, Ghana, then known as the Gold Coast, had become a major supplier of gold in the British Empire.

 Ghana is renowned for its gold resources and is the largest producer of gold in Africa as of 2019.
 Major gold discoveries and mining activities have centered around the Ashanti Region and other areas such as Tarkwa, Akyem, and Prestea, forming part of the extensive Birimian and Tarkwaian gold belts.